-NLP (Neuro Linguistic Programming) was co-founded by Richard Bandler who Mastered in IT & Mathematics and John Grinder who was a Professor of Linguistics.
+NLP (Neuro-Linguistic Programming) was co-founded by Richard Bandler who Mastered in IT & Mathematics and John Grinder who was a Professor of Linguistics.
 In a nutshell, NLP is a ‘model’ of excellence and achievement based upon observation of highly successful individuals – for example, psychotherapists like Virginia Satir, Fritz Perls and Milton H Erickson who were excellent communicators and who achieved some extraordinary results for their clients.

-NLP is about the nuts and bolts of what goes on between our internal selves (physiology, emotion & behaviour) and our external world by way of our senses – a never ending communication interchange with the language of success, excellence and happiness at it’s core.
-Put in simple terms it is the study of how use our senses, how we think and process information inside our brains, how we assign meaning to our experiences and forge memories, how we feel and behave.
+NLP is about the nuts and bolts of what goes on between our internal selves (physiology, emotion & behaviour) and our external world by way of our senses – a never-ending communication interchange with the language of success, excellence and happiness at its core.
+Put in simple terms it is the study of how to use our senses, how we think and process information inside our brains, how we assign meaning to our experiences and forge memories, how we feel and behave.
 It is the underlying principles, attitudes, knowledge, skills and techniques which provides us with the essential building blocks required in order to bring about what we most want for ourselves in every aspect of our lives.

 Neuro: refers to the neurological & physiological processes involved, our sensory input and output, memory building – the biology of our brain.
 The ‘how’ of walking, talking, breathing, eating, feeling etc.